RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

 </div>

+The initial testing also shows that some of the tests, such as the PERFORMANCE and HEAD STOP, fails.
+There seems to be some kind of issue with formatting disks, so this is something which needs to be investigated further.

 # Mainboard

 There are four, interconnécted, PCBs in the Excelerator Plus floppy drive which makes up the drive electronics.
 The PCBs are numbered from 1-4 (my definition), and have the following functionality (my definitions and assumptions).